xivjpraids/xivjpraids/_current/m7s.en.md

 {% include youtube.html id="EvPn0UHMevk" %}
 *(English subtitled)*

-### Things to check on Party Finder

-- Check the strat being used for *Demolition Deathmatch* in P2

 ### Things to note

 A PLD *cannot Hallowed Ground* the first *Smash Here/There* in P1 and the first